densk1/react-boilerplate/README.md

 # react-boilerplate
 ### Description
 An agency CRM agency built on Reactjs, Bootstrap 4, Mongo and Node.
 Created to circumvent the need for GDPR related data protection contracts between agencies and saas CRM companies.
-Installed in-house with access limited to in office LAN only.
+Installed in-house with access limited to local network only.

 ### Screenshots